-Sweden has a reputation for being one of the most open-minded, welcoming countries in the world.
+We in Sweden have a reputation for being one of the most open-minded, welcoming countries in the world.
 It’s a place where diversity and inclusion are important, thus making it a fantastic travel destination for LGBT+ people from all over the world.
-And we also have some amazing and inspiring people who came out and shared their story.
+And we also have some amazing and inspiring people who came out and shared their stories.
 Here are our favorites:

 Johanna Larsson, a professional tennis player from Sweden, has come out publicly in an interview.
 The 29-year-old said distractions kept her from accepting herself, then fear kept her from coming out.
 Now that’s all behind her.

 is a Swedish former high jumper.
 She won one bronze medal in the Olympic Games, one gold and two bronze medals in the World Championships in Athletics and one gold and one bronze in the European Championships.
 Bergqvist married director Måns Herngren on New Year’s Eve in 2007.
 The couple announced their divorce in early 2011.

 In December 2011, Bergqvist confirmed in an interview that she is in a relationship with a woman, and stated: “As lesbian as I feel today, as heterosexual I felt when I was together with Måns.
 But when I get old and look back on my life, perhaps one can think that I’m bisexual.”
 This announcement came after a period of rumors concerning Bergqvist’s personal life.